Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 Q: How do I enroll and disenroll an individual member using DDE from PACE or SCO?

 A: Log on to the POSC.
 On the left side, click Manage Members.
 Click on PACE or SCO enrollment/disenrollment.
 The search screen will appear.
 Enter the member ID, last name, and first name, and click the Submit button.
-Either an enrollment or disenrollment panel will be returned depending on the member’s status.
-For additional information, please review the appropriate job aid, below.
+Either an enrollment or disenrollment panel will be returned, depending on the member’s status.
+For additional information, please review the following appropriate job aid.

 Q: Can I submit enrollment/disenrollment batch transactions?